Expats praise the overseas vaccination model our government rules out

 Josh, who asked that TND not use his surname, got his first Pfizer vaccine dose last week in San Diego.

-He lined up at an outdoor shopping mall, in a queue of about 200 people, to enter a converted shopfront where a private company was giving vaccines.
+He lined up at an outdoor shopping centre, in a queue of about 200 people, to enter a converted shopfront where a private company was giving vaccines.

 “It was very quick.
 I lined up for 15 minutes outside.
 But then you get inside, sit down and get jabbed, which took about two minutes,” he said.